 Every Summer, there is a visible increase in bike ridership in Portland.
 Every year when the Tour de France starts, there are more bikes.
 This year, with gas topping four-bucks-fifty, there are still even more bikes.
-I’m not going to dwell on the recent incidents where bikes have been used to pummel drivers, and cars have been used to pummel bikers, because I like to be more positive than that.

 In general, this is a good thing- for one, for the first time since the Carter-era gas shortage, car fatalities have gone down nationally.